-The evaluation methodology should keep in mind the following underlying principles:
+The methodology should keep in mind the following underlying principles:

-- equality and non-discrimination of any individual involved in the data collection and consultation process; - participation and inclusion of different diversity groups to the extent possible, while ensuring that participation and inclusion does not cause any harm or distress to the individual;

-- transparency and accountability throughout the evaluation and assessment process towards all organizations and individuals involved; - empowerment of marginalised children whenever children are involved at any point of the process e.g. communication of evaluation findings; - confidentiality must be preserved and names and personally identifiable information should not be collected or, if they are necessary, they should be duly coded and encrypted; - informed consent and assent: should be sought from all participants, including providing them with information on the objective of the evaluation and how data will be used as well as ensuring the opportunity to ask and confirm questions before agreeing to participate; - child safety: whenever children are involved, the evaluator(s) and anyone affiliated with the evaluation (assistants, translators) must sign the Tdh Child Safeguarding Policy and Code of Conduct and adhere to its principles.
+- equality and non-discrimination of any individual involved in the data collection and consultation process; - participation and inclusion of different diversity groups to the extent possible, while ensuring that participation and inclusion does not cause any harm or distress to the individual; - transparency and accountability throughout the preparation of the study vis-à-vis all organizations and individuals involved; - empowerment of marginalised children in case children are involved at any point of the process e.g. communication of evaluation findings; - confidentiality must be preserved and names and personally identifiable information should not be collected or, if they are necessary, they should be duly coded and encrypted; - informed consent and assent: should be sought from all participants, including providing them with information on the objective of the evaluation and how data will be used as well as ensuring the opportunity to ask and confirm questions before agreeing to participate; - child safety: whenever children are involved, the researcher(s) and anyone affiliated with the research (assistants, translators) must sign the Tdh Child Safeguarding Policy and Code of Conduct and adhere to its principles.